Qatar Airways, Aer Lingus Launch New Codeshare Partnership

 This new codeshare will enable connections between Qatar Airways and Aer Lingus (EI) flights through Dublin, London, and Manchester.
 Customers will be able to travel between Irish and UK destinations including Aberdeen, Belfast, Cork, and Glasgow, and Qatar Airways' extensive global network through Doha's hub at Hamad International Airport.

-Aer Lingus Chief Strategy and Planning Officer Reid Moody said,“We are pleased to launch our new codeshare partnership with Qatar Airways, offering their customers a great choice of routes and destinations on Aer Lingus' extensive network of flights across the UK and Ireland.
+Aer Lingus Chief Strategy and Planning Officer, Reid Moody said:“We're pleased to launch our new codeshare partnership with Qatar Airways, offering their customers a great choice of routes and destinations on Aer Lingus' extensive network of flights across the UK and Ireland.
 Customers can expect a warm welcome and friendly service and we look forward to welcoming them on board.”

 This follows the recent expansion of the strategic alliance between Qatar Airways, British Airways and Iberia, which offers global connectivity between more countries than any other airline joint business.